Get the Job: How to Answer 14 Common Sales Interview Questions

 How To Answer

 Instead of asking outright for a sale, I help prospects make small incremental commitments.
-That way, I get them used to saying “yes”, so when I finally ask for the sale or use a trial close – they’re more likely to say yes.
+That way, I get them used to saying “yes,” so they’re more likely to say yes when I finally ask for the sale or use a trial close.

 6. How would your colleagues describe you?